LienSimen/LienSimen/README.md

 ### AH Sniper Addon

 Got annoyed that I was on broadband so made an addon that snipes auctions very fast.
+Woke me up to the power of creating a personalized addon that dont have to account for anything that would slow it down.

 How to reach me: Can reach me on Discord: liensimen or via [Email](mailto:Simenli123@hotmail.com)